Therapy for Filipinos & Asian-Americans

 This kind of experience leaves a mark.

 Not because your culture is the problem.
-Because growing up between worlds (or entering a new one) without language for what you were carrying, can quietly shape how you see yourself, how you communicate, and how you show up in relationships.
+Because growing up between worlds (or entering a new one) without language for what you were carrying — quietly shapes how you see yourself, how you communicate, and how you show up in relationships.

 This might sound familiar: